 Commercial wall coating in Lancaster

-If you own or manage a commercial building in Lancaster, the weather should be the first thing any honest contractor talks about.
-The city sits between Morecambe Bay and the Pennine foothills, so westerly rain arrives often and arrives sideways, and exterior walls carry the brunt of it for much of the year.
-Commercial wall coating in Lancaster is therefore less about choosing a colour and more about understanding what the existing render, masonry or paintwork is already doing before anything new goes over the top.
-That is the basis of every enquiry we take: survey first, specification second, and a clear written explanation in between.
+If you own or manage a commercial building in Lancaster, the weather needs to be the first thing we talk about.
+The city sits between Morecambe Bay and the Pennine foothills.
+Westerly rain often arrives sideways and those exterior walls carry the brunt of it for much of the year.
+So, commercial wall coating in Lancaster is less about picking a colour and more about understanding what the existing render, masonry or paintwork is already doing, before anything new goes over the top.
+That’s how we approach every enquiry: a survey first, then a clear, written specification.

-A correctly specified exterior coating sheds rain, slows the cycle of repainting and tidies a weathered frontage in a single programme of work.
-An incorrectly specified one seals damp into the wall and fails early.
-The difference between those two outcomes is decided during the survey, not on the scaffold.
+A properly specified exterior coating sheds rain, slows the repainting cycle and tidies up a weathered frontage in one programme of work.
+A badly specified one seals damp into the wall and fails early.
+The difference between those two outcomes is decided during the survey.
+Not on the scaffold.

 The commercial buildings we tend to assess around the city

-Lancaster’s commercial stock is varied enough to keep any surveyor honest.
-The centre holds stone-fronted Victorian buildings in commercial use, rendered shopfronts and offices, and converted mill and warehouse properties whose solid walls behave very differently from modern cavity construction.
-Out towards the trading estates the stock shifts to mid-century brick, post-war render and newer steel-framed units with masonry or rendered elevations.
-Each of these substrates absorbs and releases moisture in its own way, and each demands its own preparation and coating approach.
+Lancaster’s commercial buildings are varied enough to keep any surveyor honest.
+In the centre, you’ll find stone-fronted Victorian properties in commercial use, rendered shopfronts and offices, and converted mills and warehouses.
+Their solid walls behave very differently from modern cavity construction.
+Out towards the trading estates, the stock shifts to mid-century brick, post-war render and newer steel-framed units with masonry or rendered elevations.
+Each of these substrates absorbs and releases moisture in its own way.
+Each needs its own preparation and coating approach.

 None of that is a problem.
-It simply means the specification has to come from what is actually on the wall, not from a brochure.
+It just means the specification has to come from what’s actually on the wall, not from a brochure.

 Survey first, specification second

-The front end of our process is deliberately unhurried.
-We inspect the elevations, take moisture readings, check render adhesion and any previous coatings, look at pointing, sills, copings and rainwater goods, and identify the cause of any staining or damp before products are even discussed.
+We don’t rush the front end of our process.
+We inspect the elevations, take moisture readings, check render adhesion and any previous coatings.
+We look at pointing, sills, copings and rainwater goods.
+We identify the cause of any staining or damp before we even discuss products.
 You then receive written findings and a specification you can question, compare and keep.

 - Substrate identification: stone, brick, render or earlier coating systems